-Among different plasma sources, inductively coupled plasma (ICP) is probably the simplest for the numerical solution.
-Due to the small thickness of the space charge sheaths at plasma boundaries, a good solution can be obtained using quasi-neutral approximation (9) for calculation of the electrostatic potential in the plasma.
-As a next step, the sheath structure can be resolved using nonuniform mesh near the boundaries.
+Among different plasma sources, Inductively Coupled Plasma (ICP) is probably the simplest for the numerical solution.
+Due to the small thickness of the space charge sheaths at plasma boundaries, a good solution can be obtained using quasineutral approximation (9) for calculation of the electrostatic potential in the plasma.
+As a next step, the sheath structure can be resolved using non-uniform mesh near the boundaries.
 For typical driving frequency of 13.56 MHz, there is no need to resolve the RF period since all the plasma parameters vary slightly during the RF period.

-We will demonstrate typical results of 2-D self-consistent simulations of ICP for the experimental system studied in detail by Godyak's group over the last several years (see [43], [44], and the references therein).
-The experimental setup and electrical characteristics of this system are described in [43].
-The plasma is created in a cylindrical chamber of radius R = 10 cm and length L = 10.5 cm driven by a planar five-turn coil separated from the dielectric window by the Faraday shield.
-With good accuracy, the system is axially symmetric and 2-D simulations are sufficient.
-Experimental data for this system is available [44] for a wide range of operating conditions (pressure 0.3-100 mtorr, power absorbed in plasma 12-200 W, driving frequency 0.45-13.56 MHz).
-Fig. 2 shows the calculated spatial distributions of electron temperature (left) and electrostatic potential (right) for 10 mtorr, 6.8 MHz, 100 W. It is worth noting the minimum of electron temperature in the center of the reactor, which cannot be explained by fluid models.
+We will demonstrate typical results of 2D self-consistent simulations of ICP for the experimental system studied in detail by Godyak's group over the last several years (see 43,44 and references therein).
+The experimental setup and electrical characteristics of this system are described in 43.
+The plasma is created in a cylindrical chamber of radius R=10 cm and length L=10.5 cm driven by a planar 5-turn coil separated from the dielectric window by the Faraday shield.
+With good accuracy, the system is axially symmetric and 2D simulations are sufficient.
+Experimental data for this system is available 44 for a wide range of operating conditions (pressure 0.3-100 mTorr, power absorbed in plasma 12-200W, driving frequency 0.45-13.56 MHz).
+Figure 2 shows the calculated spatial distributions of electron temperature (left) and electrostatic potential (right) for 10 mTorr, 6.8 MHz, 100 W. It is worth noting the minimum of electron temperature in the center of the reactor, which cannot be explained by fluid models.